perak/alpaca-server/README.md

 Run alpaca LLM on your local machine as HTTP server which you can connect with your web application (or use provided minimal HTTP UI).

 Compiled and tested on MacBook Pro with M1 Pro CPU (10 core = 8 performance + 2 efficiency) and 16GB RAM.
 When using 8 threads performance is ~40ms per token.
+Should compile on Linux and Windows too.

-# Prerequisites
+# Prerequisites (Mac)

 You need C and C++ compiler, for example `clang` and `clang++` which is shipped with XCode and installed with: